 Prof Prakash Nanda

 Prof Prakash Nanda has always combined journalism and academics throughout his career.
 Having studied at Jawaharlal Nehru University at MA, M.Phil and PhD levels, he has done specialised courses from Fletcher School of Law and Diplomacy (Boston) and Seoul National University.
 He has been a visiting Professor at FMSH (Paris) and Yonsei University (Seoul), and a National Fellow at the Indian Council of Historical Research.
-Currently, he is a Distinguished Fellow at Institute of Peace and Conflict Studies, New Delhi, and a Member of Governing Board, Desh Bandhu College, University of Delhi.
+He is a recipient of the prestigious Seoul Peace Prize Scholarship.
+Until recently, he was Chairman, Governing Board of Desh Bandhu College, University of Delhi.
+Currently, he is a Distinguished Fellow at Institute of Peace and Conflict Studies, New Delhi.
+He is also the Editor of a strategic monthly, Geopolitics.

 Sarat C. Das has well over two-and-a-half decades of working career behind him, spanning television broadcasting, print and new media, publishing and teaching in Australia, India, Afghanistan, Nepal, UAE and UK’s higher and further education sector.
 A large part of his career has been in key positions involving overseeing delivery of UK university programmes such as University of Wales MBA programme and post graduate programmes of Anglia Ruskin University at its London Outcentre, corporate training at University of Brighton at Hastings campus in UK, and managing editorial production of newspaper, new media and broadcasting.